Aggo, by The Mico ©

 Aggo accompanies Daenerys to the House of the Undying, where he asks her to allow him and Jhogo to go with her and protect her as her sworn bloodrider, though Daenerys insists there are places even a khal must walk alone.

-Afterwards, Aggo, along with Jhogo, rides with Daenerys to Qarth's waterfront to seek a ship, where he buys a skewer of honey-roasted mice to eat.
+Afterwards, Aggo, along with Jhogo, rides with Daenerys to the port of Qarth to seek a ship, where he buys a skewer of honey-roasted mice to eat.
 He rushes to Daenerys's aid during her second near assassination attempt and seizes Arstan Whitebeard's staff.
 He draws his arakh on Strong Belwas when the latter mocks him, but he stands down on the orders of Daenerys.

 A Storm of Swords

-Aggo guards Daenerys when she visits the Plaza of Pride to discuss the purchase of Unsullied slaves.
-As one of Daenery's three bloodriders, he often is asked to keep her company as to prevent Jorah Mormont from approaching her when alone.
+Aggo guards Daenerys when she visits the Plaza of Pride to discuss the purchase of Unsullied slaves in Astapor.
+As one of Daenery's three bloodriders, he often is asked to keep her company as to prevent Ser Jorah Mormont from approaching her when alone.

 During the siege of Meereen, Aggo almost comes to blows with Jhogo and Rakharo over who would fight Oznak zo Pahl, the Hero of Meereen; Daenerys ultimately stops her bloodriders from fighting, deeming them brave but too young and valuable to lose.